Daniel Fignolé: Short-lived presidency

 On 25 May 1957, amidst a chaotic election process and spiraling civil strife, Fignolé was designated as provisional president because of his unsurpassed popularity in Port-au-Prince.
 As Fignolé descended the steps of the National Palace on the day of his inauguration, crowds of ecstatic supporters waving MOP flags streamed into the streets and converged on the palace grounds.
 He pledged to raise the daily wage and expressed determination to remain in office, angering his opponents.

 Although Fignolé promised a Franklin D. Roosevelt-style New Deal and was explicitly anti-communist, his politics had long made him suspicious in the eyes of the Cold War-era American administrations.
 United States Central Intelligence Agency (CIA) director Allen Dulles warned President Dwight D. Eisenhower that Fignolé had "a strong leftist orientation".
 The administration refused to recognize the Fignolé government, whose political program was seen as "comparable with the Soviets."
 Eisenhower told the French Embassy in Washington, D.C. that he was worried that Fignolé "might eventually become another Arbenz", referring to the social-democratic President of Guatemala overthrown three years earlier in a CIA-backed coup d'état.

 With foreign governments and most elements of Haiti's traditional power structure arrayed against him, Fignolé could not hold on to power.
 After just 19 days, the Haitian armed forces, with U.S. foreknowledge, broke into the presidential chambers.
 They seized Fignolé, forced him at gunpoint to sign a resignation letter, and bundled him into a waiting car.

 From exile in New York City, Fignolé blamed Duvalier, a rival candidate for president, for his overthrow, but his demands for reinstatement fell on deaf ears.
-For days, rioting Fignolé supporters in poor districts were gunned down by soldiers under Antonio Kébreau's military regime.
-The morgues filled with thousands of bodies, according to media reports.
+For days, protesting Fignolé supporters in poor districts were gunned down by soldiers under Antonio Kébreau's military regime.

 With ties to the army, Duvalier won the 1957 presidential election and became head of state.
 His family's authoritarian rule would last 29 years.

 Return from exile

-In 1986, after the fall of Jean-Claude Duvalier, who succeeded his father, an ailing 73-year-old Fignolé returned from a long exile to Port-au-Prince.
+In 1986, after the fall of Jean-Claude Duvalier, who succeeded his father, an ailing 72-year-old Fignolé returned from a long exile to Port-au-Prince.
 Scores of supporters welcomed him at the airport.
 He died a few months later.